LADSoft/OrangeC/doc/adl.md

 The parser defines a parsing structure called `xxxxParser` (x64Parser in our example) that inherits from a user-provided class `InstructionParser`.
 The inheriting is performed in the manner to take care of the case where a single assembler program might use the same parsing infrastructure with different adl-generated parsers to successfully parse multiple assembly language.

-The `InstructionParser` class is usually defined in the file pair InstructionParser.cpp and InstructionParser.h.
+The `InstructionParser` class is usually defined in the file pair `InstructionParser.cpp` and `InstructionParser.h`.
 An additional user-prepared file `xxxxStub.cpp` can be used to hold miscellaneous functions that aren't directly related to parsing instructions.

 #### InstructionParser class